ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/IPCC_README_files/IPCC_AR6_Chap3_Ocean_figures_notes_ledm_README.md

 Notes on paths:

-The OHC, Halo and SSS trends plots are all produced using tyhe same recipe and diagnostic.
+The OHC, Halo and SSS trends plots are all produced using the same recipe and diagnostic.
 This is because they all require the same process to de-dedrift.

 The recipes are in the location: